acme-networks/acme-public-docs/membership-terms-and-conditions/membership-terms_en.md

 - **Purchase Methods**:
   - Subscription Purchase: Recurring billing via third-party payment platforms (e.g., Stripe) on a monthly, quarterly, or annual basis;
   - One-time Purchase: A single upfront payment for fixed-term membership benefits.
-- **Validity Period Calculation**: The validity period of services shall be calculated continuously from the actual time of activation.
-References to a "day" or "days" in the Membership Terms mean consecutive 24-hour periods calculated from the time of activation, and do not refer to calendar days.
+- **Validity Period Calculation**: The validity period of services shall be calculated by natural months continuously from the actual time of activation, expiring at the same date and time in the corresponding month.
+When the target month does not have the activation date (e.g., activated on January 31 but February has no 31st day), the expiry date is adjusted to the last day of that month.
+For subsequent renewals, if the target month has the original activation date, the original date is restored.

 ## 1. Membership Purchase Methods
 You may purchase membership services for your AcmeVPN account through the following methods: